occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Closing the Books

 This is a pattern that can be applied instead of updating [snapshots](#snapshots) for every `n` event.
 The idea is to try to keep event streams short and instead create snapshots periodically.
-For example, once every month we run a job that creates snapshots for certain the event streams.
+For example, once every month we run a job that creates snapshots for certain event streams.
 This is especially well suited for problem domains where "closing the books" is a concept in the domain (such as accounting).

 # Getting started